 Another method is to arrange all the layers you want to merge in a sequence one after the other.
 Go to the Layers menu again and select the option “Merge Down” to merge the top layer with the one below it.

-How do I merge two photos in Photoshop?
+How to merge two photos in Photoshop

 To merge photos in photoshop: